decentraland/LAND-permissions-graph/README.md

 ### Owner

-Denotes Ownership of each Land.
+Land-level permission, denotes [Ownership](https://github.com/decentraland/proposals/blob/master/dsp/dsp-0010/0010.md#owner) of each Land.
 The data is timestamped to allow for historical queries, the last record by `createdAt` is the most recent.
 The id of each Entity is composed of `{blockNumber}-{logIndex}-{type}` where type is Owner.
 The prop `eventName` is here for completeness sake, as it's always a `Transfer`.

 Example query: Get the historical owners for the parcel (-69,8)